nubenetes/awesome-kubernetes/docs/message-queue.md

 - [pradeepdaniel.medium.com: Creating an ETL data pipeline to sync data to Snowflake using Kafka and Debezium](https://pradeepdaniel.medium.com/real-time-change-data-replication-to-snowflake-using-kafka-and-debezium-d6ebb0d4eb29) Setting up a real-time data pipeline from scratch to sync data from transactional databases to Snowflake cloud warehouse.
 - [medium: A Visual Introduction to Debezium 🌟](https://medium.com/event-driven-utopia/a-visual-introduction-to-debezium-32563e23c6b8) A story-based introduction to understanding what Debezium is, how it is made of, and how it works in a real-world scenario
 - [debezium.io: Using Debezium to Create a Data Lake with Apache Iceberg](https://debezium.io/blog/2021/10/20/using-debezium-create-data-lake-with-apache-iceberg/)
+- [developers.redhat.com: Improve your Kafka Connect builds of Debezium.](https://developers.redhat.com/articles/2021/12/06/improve-your-kafka-connect-builds-debezium#build_a_debezium_kafka_connect_image_with_a_custom_resource) A Kubernetes native way of building Kafka Connect images in Debezium 1.6

 ## Red Hat Integration service registry and Apicurio
 - [Red Hat Integration service registry](https://developers.redhat.com/blog/2019/12/16/getting-started-with-red-hat-integration-service-registry/)